 I would like to produce images which inspire to help others see the world in new ways like Ansel Adams, Mary Ellen Mark, Sebastiao Salgado (Salgado@NYT), Steve McCurry.
-Peter Turnley, David Turnley and Galen Rowell.
+Peter Turnley, David Turnley or Galen Rowell.
 After many years I realized I am more of a “snapshot” taker.
-Why less aspirational, taking good snapshots is still valuable.
+While less aspirational, taking good snapshots is still valuable.
 I can capture images which trigger memories and/or invite people into a sight they missed.
 Typically snapshots aren’t planned, rather they pop up.
 Often you only get one chance of capturing them.
-This means that you want the camera with you always (small and light so I am willing to carry it most of the time), a fast and accurate focus, and good low light performance.
+This means that you want the camera with you always (small and light so you are willing to carry it), a fast and accurate focus, and good low light performance.
 Surprisingly, the modern cell phone works pretty well to capture these sorts of images thanks to improvements in sensors and the advent of computational photography.

-This post was triggered by deciding I want to use a dedicated camera.
-I believe using a more traditional camera will help me stay in the moment, allow me to capture images that I was unable to capture with my phone, and be a tool / reminder for a more mindful perspective.
+This post was triggered by deciding I want to use a “real” camera.
+The initial trigger was missing a number of pictures due to delays of unlocking my phone and my inability to control exposure / fill flash.
+I also believe using a more traditional camera will help me stay in the moment.
 I think I will also be more fun.
 I am writing down what I want to optimize for to clarify my thinking.
-This page also has an updated set of bookmarks I made between 2000-2016 and ends with a bit of my journey.
+This page also has an updated set of bookmarks I made between 2000-2016 and ends with a bit of my photography journey.